-Alexandra Shapiro is a partner and co-founder of Shapiro Arato LLP, a New York litigation boutique firm.
-She is an experienced litigator specializing in appeals, white-collar criminal defense, and complex civil litigation.
+Alexandra Shapiro is a partner and co-founder of Shapiro Arato LLP, a New York litigation boutique.

-Prior to co-founding her firm in 2009, Alexandra was a partner of Latham & Watkins LLP for nine years, and before that, an Assistant U.S. Attorney in the Southern District of New York, where she also served as Deputy Chief Appellate Attorney.
-In addition, she clerked for Justice Ruth Bader Ginsburg of the Supreme Court of the U.S. and for Judge Stephen F. Williams of the U.S. Court of Appeals for the D.C.
+Prior to co-founding her firm in 2009, Alexandra was a partner of Latham & Watkins LLP, and before that, an Assistant U.S. Attorney in the Southern District of New York, where she also served as Deputy Chief Appellate Attorney.
+She clerked for Justice Ruth Bader Ginsburg of the Supreme Court of the U.S. and for Judge Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit, and served as an attorney-adviser in the Office of Legal Counsel of the U.S. Department of Justice.

 Alexandra received her J.D. from Columbia University School of Law; she graduated first in her class and was an articles editor of the Columbia Law Review.
 She received her B.A. from Williams College, graduating magna cum laude and with Honors in History.